altwalker/dotnet-executor/README.md

 }
 ```

-For a more detailed example you can check the example from `AltwalkerExecutor.Example/`.
+For a more in-depth example, you can explore the sample in [`AltwalkerExecutor.Example/`](https://github.com/altwalker/dotnet-executor/tree/main/AltwalkerExecutor.Example).

 ## Setting Up a Development Environment